ImmutableWebApps/aws-lambda-edge-example/README.md

      --value "immutablewebapps"
    ```
 1. Add a hosted zone in Route53 for `immutableweb.app` and
-   add the domain and Zone ID to the parameter store with
+   add the Zone ID and app domain to the parameter store with
    ```
    aws ssm put-parameter --type "String" \
+     --name "/app/aws-lambda-edge/hostedZoneId" \
+     --value "<zone-id>"

+   aws ssm put-parameter --type "String" \
      --name "/app/aws-lambda-edge/domain" \
      --value "aws-lambda-edge.immutableweb.app"

-   aws ssm put-parameter --type "String" \
-     --name "/app/aws-lambda-edge/hostedZoneId" \
-     --value "<zone-id>"
    ```
 2. Create a certificate with Certificate Manager for
    `aws-lambda-edge.immutableweb.app` and